siderolabs/toolchain/README.md

 ![Dependency Diagram](/deps.png)

-This repository produces a C toolchain with the following components:
+This repository produces a fully bootstrapped (using [\[Stageˣ\]](https://codeberg.org/stagex/stagex)) base toolchain with the following components:

+- busybox shell
 - binutils
+- GCC
-- linux headers
+- Linux headers
-- libstdc++
+- musl libc
-- musl-libc
+- GNU Make
-- gcc
+- Go

-The toolchain is configured to produce binaries with a search path set to `/toolchain/lib`.
-This allows for a clean separation from the host distribution on which the toolchain will be used.

-We suggest using this toolchain to create an intermediate rootfs with the tools required to build source code.
-For example, `make` can be built using this toolchain, and it will be installed to `/toolchain`.
-Once a complete set of binaries are built and installed to `/toolchain`, the original host is no longer required to build source code.
-At that point you can set you $PATH to `/toolchain/bin` and build source code independent of the host distribution.
+Currently, [a fork of \[Stageˣ\]](https://github.com/siderolabs/stagex) is used to provide multiplatform support.

+This toolchain should be capable of building all parts of Talos Linux without relying on tools other than image build tools.

 ## Development